pantheon-systems/terminus-build-tools-plugin/README.md

 ### build:project:repair

 The `build:project:repair` command is used to repair projects that were created with the Build Tools plugin.
+This is useful for rotating credentials, such as provider authentication tokens.

 #### Command Options